DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

-For Player Vulnerabilities with more severe mechanical consequences, or those that could lead to dangerous situations, GMs should avoid planning too much on this weakness.
-The Players should feel like their Vulnerabilities add to the richness of the story, and ultimately rewarded for taking on the challenge.
+For Player Vulnerabilities with more severe mechanical consequences, or those that could lead to dangerous situations, GMs should avoid planning too much around this weakness.
+The Players should feel like their Vulnerabilities add to the richness of the story, and are ultimately rewarded for taking on the added challenge.
 A Vulnerability should result in feeling a balance of toughness and heroism despite the odds.
 At its best, Vulnerabilities will inspire characters that develop over time, intertwining with a broader narrative.